-Accommodations may be available for students with disabilities upon enrollment in the University and registration with Student Disability Services.
+Accommodations may be available for students with disabilities upon enrollment in Rogers State University and registration with Student Disability Services.

 A student is considered a registered student with a disability upon enrollment in the University and completion of the Official Request for Accommodation (pdf).
 This form should be filled out for every semester the student wishes to receive accommodation services through the Disability Services office.

 Form should be submitted to: Student Disabilities Coordinator, Rogers State University 1701 W. Will Rogers Blvd.
 Claremore, OK 74017.

 Please remember to include your documentation (pdf) with your official request.
 Without correct supporting documentation, your request will NOT be fulfilled.
 If you would like a form to give to your practitioner to fill out, please feel free to use Professional Documentation Form (pdf).
 This form is completely voluntary and only serves as an optional guide for your provider.

 The following are some tips to help students with disabilities with enrollment process at Rogers State University.

 - Register early and plan your schedule before enrolling

 - Have I planned enough time in between classes?

 - Have I allowed time between classes for extended testing time for exams?